SlimJallouli/b_u585_iota02_iot_reference/provision_emqx.md

 conf set mqtt_security 4
 ```

-- Commite the changes.
+- Commit the changes.
 Type the following command on the serial terminal

  ```
 conf commit